DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 end
 ```

-You can also pass options for `expiration` and `namespace` to override the defaults and you can configure the Dalli `pool_size` and `compress` option:
+You can also pass options for `expiration` and `namespace` to override the defaults.
+Any additional argument inside `dalli_client` will be forwarded to `Dalli::Client.new`.
+Following example configures Dalli `pool_size` and `compress` options:

 ```ruby
 class GraphqlSchema < GraphQL::Schema